IATA-Cargo/ONE-Record/working_draft/API/docs/security/security-overview.md

-This section describes the mechanisms and guidelines for securing the ONE Record API, which enables the connection between ONE Record clients and servers on the Internet of Logistics.
+This section describes the mechanisms and guidelines for securing the ONE Record API, which enables the connection between ONE Record clients and servers on the ONE Record network.

 # Background